blw219/terra-docs/docs/meeting/meeting.md

 ## **Agenda**:

-**What they do**: Terra links data originating from wearables from multiple different companies (including Garmin, Fitbit, Peloton etc.) and makes them accessible to developers on a single API.
+**What they do**: Terra links data originating from wearables from multiple different companies (including Garmin, FitBit, Peloton etc.) and makes them accessible to developers on a single API.
 This sees them act as a middleman between wearables and developers by creating an easy link between the two that can be used to analysis on multiple health and wellness parameters.